jacksleight/statamic-bard-texstyle/docs/pins.md

 ## Rendering Pins

 Pins are rendered automatically during Bard's augmentation process.
-For each pin you should create an associated view at `resources/views/pins/[handle].antlers.html`, this is the view that will be used to render the pin.
-If no view exists nothing will be rendered.
+For each pin you should create an associated partial at `resources/views/pins/_[handle].antlers.html`, this is the partial that will be used to render the pin.
+If no partial exists nothing will be rendered.

 ```html
 <!-- resources/views/pins/_footnote.antlers.html -->